-In the 1970s when the county determined that overflow caused by rain and snowmelt was polluting the lake, the Koppelmans built a lagoon and closed a couple of barns.
+In the 1970s when the county determined that

+Our goal is to work with anyone and everyone around the chain of lakes that is interested in preserving the quality of the water.

-Six years ago, Koppelman enrolled land in the federal Conservation Reserve Program and replaced a 1960s-built gabion basket.
+Ralph Redding, Greater Jefferson German Lakes Association president overflow caused by rain and snowmelt was polluting the lake, the Koppelmans built a lagoon and closed a couple of barns.
+Six years ago, Koppelman enrolled land in the federal Conservation Reserve Program (CRP) and replaced a 1960s-built gabion basket.
 Designed for erosion control, it no longer functioned properly.

 Most recently, Environment and Natural Resources Trust Fund dollars made a bluff stabilization possible.

 When he meets with lake association members, Le Sueur County SWCD Manager Mike Schultz stresses the need for cooperation - and money.

-"I always tell these lake associations, 'If you want to do something for the lake, you need money.
+"I always tell these lake associations, 'If you want to do something for the lake. you need money.
 Pancake feeds.
 Do something.
 If you can't bring something to the table, how are we going to have the other half come to the table?' " Schultz said.
 "I feel like our role is bringing these two together and making sure that we understand that we're moving forward together.
 Leo's been a great example of how this works."